Nedj78/MyPrayerClock/README.md

 Framework: no

-Project: performs calculations and fetches data from an open-source API
+Project: performs calculations and fetches data from an open-source API according to your city.

 Backend host server: [Aladhan](https://aladhan.com/prayer-times-api )